 As parents, grandparents and students, we know college is coming and that we're somehow going to have to pay for it someday.
 Fortunately, we have many options available to us, including savings bonds, the stock market and 529 plans.
 Starting a 529 account now is always the best option, no matter how old you (or your child) is.
 While playing the stock market may yield higher returns on your investment, placing your money into a 529 plan allows it to grow in a tax-free environment.
 One study even found that when the federal tax benefits were taken into consideration, 529 plans outperformed their benchmarks in every category.

-West Virginia has it's own state-operated 529 plan called SMART529 WV Direct College Savings Plan.
-It is important to note that your child does not have to go to a WV college or university in order to use this savings account.
+West Virginia has its own state-operated 529 plan called SMART529 WV Direct College Savings Plan.
+It is important to note that your child does not have to go to a WV college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!